sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Strong Culture of Learning

-IITB has a very open culture that values learning (TODO: find a tangible example)
+IITB has a very open culture that values learning (TODO: find a tangible example) ESDC-IITB services have performance metrics that are used to continuously improve.
-TODO: Add recruitment best practices, including for domains other than IT.
-ESDC-IITB services have performance metrics that are used to continuously improve.
 These include most committees as well.
 TODO: Add recruitment best practices, including for domains other than IT.